WallStreetMojo

 #4 – Target Profit Pricing

-In target profit pricing, prices are set to target the specific level of profits or returns it wants to earn on an investment.
+In target profit pricing, prices target the specific level of profits or return it wants to earn on an investment.

 Price = (Total Cost + Desired Percentage of Return of Investment) / Total Units Sold

 A company sells goods in the market.
-It sets the price on the basis of cost-based pricing.
+It sets the price based on cost-based pricing.
 The variable cost per unit is $200, and the fixed cost per unit is $50.
 Profit markup is 50% on cost.
 Calculate the Selling price per unit.

-Here, the selling price will be calculated on the basis of cost-plus pricing.
+Here, the selling price will be calculated based on cost-plus pricing.

 Examples of Cost-Based Pricing